bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 categories: blog
 ---

-> This Web Application was made to adapt to polish (drinking) culture :3
+> This Web Application was made to adapt to Polish (drinking) culture :3

 # Setup

-We have a frontend serving some `Jinja` templates that has some HTTP endpoints we can use to ~~get hella drunk~~ understand what the polish bar has to offer.
-All endpoint endpoints somewhat modify the `BeverageConfig` of our account.
+We have a frontend serving some `Jinja` templates that has some HTTP endpoints we can use to ~~get hella drunk~~ understand what the Polish bar has to offer.
+All endpoints somewhat modify the `BeverageConfig` of our account.
 There is an admin account that has the flag:

 ```py
 app = FastAPI()